Hormone Therapy for Prostate Cancer (Androgen Deprivation Therapy, or ADT)Skip to the navigation

 Hormone therapy for prostate cancer is also known as androgen deprivation therapy (ADT).
 Prostate cancer cannot grow or survive without androgens, which include testosterone and other male hormones.
 Hormone therapy decreases the amount of androgens in a man's body.
 Reducing androgens can slow the growth of the cancer and even shrink the tumor.

-- LH-RH agonists and GnRH agonists.
+- LHRH agonists.
 These drugs stop the body from making testosterone.
 They include goserelin (Zoladex), histrelin (Vantas), leuprolide (Lupron), and triptorelin (Trelstar).

 - Androgen inhibitors.
 These are medicines that block enzymes that the body needs to make testosterone.
-They include enzalutamide (MDV3100), ketoconazole, and abiraterone (Zytiga), which is given along with prednisone.
+They include enzalutamide (Xtandi), ketoconazole, and abiraterone (Zytiga), which is given along with prednisone.

 Timing of hormone therapy